sshniro/zap-docs/source/includes/explore.md

 $ curl "http://localhost:8080/JSON/ajaxSpider/view/status/"
 ```

-Unlike the traditional Spider, AJAX Spider does not provide a percentage for the work done.
+Unlike the traditional Spider, AJAX Spider does not provide a percentage for the work to be done.
 Use the `status` endpoint to
 identify whether the Spider is still active or finished.